Feel Free to Jump

 Shame is a toxic emotion because instead of feeling bad about our efforts, or lack of action, we feel bad about who we are.
 Shame gets to the core of our identity, our self-esteem, our self-worth.

 Last summer, we sidekicked (assisted) at a Teen Leadership Foundation training.
-It’s sort of like Driven For Life’s BOLD Leadership training meshed with The Forge Team Execution but for teens.
+It’s sort of like Driven Leadership’s BOLD Leadership training meshed with The FORGE Team Execution but for teens.

 On Saturday of the training, we watched two of the young teens drop into full anxiety attacks including tears and hyperventilating as they anticipated joining the team in scaling over a 7ft beam.
 One was fearful she couldn’t make it over.
 The other was afraid of embarrassment as she tried.